Active Whitening Charcoal Toothpaste

 In addition to it, it just might not work.

-A significant risk is that non-activated charcoal is extremely dangerous, and there isn’t proof that some manufacturers are using the right type of charcoal.
+A significant risk is that non-activated charcoal is extremely dangerous, and there isn’t proof that some manufacturers are using the correct type of charcoal.

-If you haven’t already spent hundreds of hours watching an oddly fascinating YouTube video of someone brushing their teeth with pitch-black paste, we’ll fill you in.
+We’ll fill you in if you haven’t already spent hundreds of hours watching an oddly fascinating YouTube video of someone brushing their teeth with pitch-black paste.

 They’re using activated charcoal, a reheated, oxidized version of the stuff you buy for summer cookouts, like a natural tooth whitener.